vern3432/Kelley_Lang_Varano_3950_P4/README.md

 #3.
 Examine the sidebar.
 The second, option is a post function which allows a user to add a book to the site.
 This is done with unique IBSN'S

-#3Next, the third option on the sidebar is the collection page.
+#4 Next, the third option on the sidebar is the collection page.
 This displays the users collection.
 Allow them to view
 and edit it.